isilay123/Extended-MetaLIRS/docs/README.md

 # This repository created for this paper:

-This repository created for this paper: Extended MetaLIRS: Meta-learning for Imputation and Regression Selection Model with Explainability for Different Missing Data Mechanisms
+This repository created for this paper: Extended MetaLIRS: Meta-learning for Imputation and Regression Selection Model with Explainability for Different Missing Data Mechanisms.
 Authors:Işıl Baysal Erez, Jan Flokstra, Mannes Poel, Maurice van Keulen
 ## For development